sunragav/home24/Readme.md

 ClickListener class class.
 The onClick listener handles the like, dislike and the review button clicks.
 It calls the viewmodel's handleLikeDislike method to update the like counter displayed in the bottom.
 The onClick uses the navigation component to perform the navigation in the navhost fragment layout ofthe FeatureActivity.
-On reaching the reviewCount or when the list is exhausted which ever happens first , congrats layout is displayed along with a button to navigate to the review screen.
+On reaching the reviewCount or when the list is exhausted which ever happens first , "congrats" layout is displayed along with a button to navigate to the review screen.
 This is  handled using the navigation component.